Scientialibera/kafka-spark-app/README.md

 - **`DELETE /delete-all-topics`**
   Deletes all Kafka topics in the cluster.

+- **`GET /list-topics`**
+  Deletes all Kafka topics in the cluster.

 ### 3. **Device Management API** (`register_device.py`)

 #### Endpoints:

 - **`POST /register-device`**
-  Registers a new device schema, ensuring schema consistency and directory setup.
+  Registers a new device schema for schema consistency and directory setup.
   **Parameters**:
   - `device` (RegisterDeviceRequest): Details and schema of the new device.